-In “Rules of Acquisition,” while Rom is beginning to show flashes of the man he would become, he’s still very much entrenched in his core Ferengi beliefs by the time we get to “Rule of Education.”
+While Rom is beginning to show flashes of the man he would become, he’s still very much entrenched in his core Ferengi beliefs by the time we get to “Rules of Acquisition.”
 When he discovers Pel’s prosthetic lobes, he knows that she’s been living a lie as a waiter at Quark’s – how dare a female seek profit?
 But here we begin to see some of the blossoming empathy that comes to really represent Rom.
 Yes, while he’s certainly exhibiting trademark Ferengi misogyny towards women and a thirst for profit, it’s all because of his unyielding love of his brother.
 His conversation with Odo at the bar helps to lay the groundwork for future seasons, where there’s nothing Rom wouldn’t do to help his brother and make sure he’s safe.

 3. Standing Up to Quark

 “When it comes to the bar, you may be in charge, but when it comes to my son, I make the decisions.
 Nog, good luck.
 I would be proud to have a son in Starfleet.”